About Taste Canada

 Taste Canada's Vision

-To be the trusted and respected organization that annually recognizes superior writing throughout Canada’s culinary world, both in English and French.
+To be the most trusted and respected organization that promotes and celebrates food throughout Canada’s culinary world, both in English and French.

 Taste Canada Values

-• Diversity and Equality – By providing opportunities of visibility and awards to all Canadian food writers who have published a book
+• Diversity and Equality – By providing opportunities of visibility and inclusion to all of those we work and interact with, in both official languages.

 Taste Canada’s Organizational Objectives

-• Work with national food media to expand audiences for Canadian cookbooks
+• Work with national food media to expand audiences for Canadian culinary content and educational programs.

 Our Team